metaleap/mojo/session/readme.md

 callers that run parallel code-paths and thus need to serialize concurrent accesses to their `Ctx`.
 Wrap any and all of your `Ctx` uses in a `func` passed to `Locked` and concurrent accesses will queue up.
 Caution: calling `Locked` again from inside such a wrapper `func` will deadlock.
+Caution: subscribers to events in `Ctx.On` must never use `Locked`.

 #### func (*Ctx) Preduce